Migracode-Barcelona/old-syllabus-contents/html-css/week-1/lesson.md

 ![What makes a web page](../assets/webpage-parts.png)

-**Separation of Concerns:** In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections, such that each section addresses a separate concern.
-(Wikipedia)

-> **Principles** - During the course, we will highlight principles that apply to the specific topic but also to Computer Science and Programming in general.
-It is important to understand these principles, terms and apply them to your thinking in general.

 ## HTML Syntax

 You're already familiar with HTML code from your application process.
 If you want to refresh your memory, read this [quick guide to the HTML syntax](http://marksheet.io/html-syntax.html).